chinenual/Chinenual-VCV/README.md

    V/Oct).
 Aaron Static's ChordCV produces a suitable signal.
 The chord frequencies need not be 12 note equal-temperament.
 The resulting harmony notes will be chosen to match whatever tuning system is used in the chord input.
+The Tintinnabulator uses the reference chord to layout notes in a normalized octave, then replicates that quantization throughout the full voltage range, repeating the pattern for every octave.

  * **Melody** - the pitches to be harmonized.  (polyphonic: V/Oct).